 Position: Head Softball Coach

-Matt Windle enters his fifth year as head coach of the Baker softball program.
-In his four years, Coach Windle has resurrected a program into a conference title contender.
-He holds an overall record of 97-85, and a conference record of 43-33.
+He previously served as the head softball and assistant volleyball coach for five years.year as In his five years as the head softball coach, Windle resurrected a program into a conference title contender.
+He held an overall record of 120-99, and a conference record of 55-39.

 In his first season, the Wildcats qualified for the conference tournament for the first time in four years and took a game from top seeded Lindenwood University on their home field.
 They finished the season 18-36 almost doubling the number of wins from the previous season.